 We examine several factors to determine the value of your Oriental rug:

-Other appraisers of Persian rugs estimate only the replacement value of your rug.
-While appropriate for insurance purposes, these appraisals do not tell you how much you can sell your rug for in reality, and in fact can be very misleading.
+Watch out for appraisers who seek ulterior business beyond the actual appraisal, such as consignment at specific auctions, or cleaning and restoration.
+This may not be your best option.
+Most appraisers of Persian rugs estimate only the replacement value of your rug.
+While appropriate for insurance purposes, these appraisals can be very misleading when it comes to selling your rug.
 At Serur's Antique Rugs, we buy and sell Persian rugs on a daily basis and we run a marketplace for privately owned Oriental rugs.
 This gives us unique expertise to appraise both the replacement and resale value of your Oriental rug.

-As the leading marketplace for Oriental rugs, Serur's Antique Rugs is uniquely placed to appraise both the insurance value and the resale value of your Oriental rug.
+As a leading marketplace for Oriental rugs, Serur's Antique Rugs is uniquely placed to appraise both the insurance value and the resale value of your Oriental rug.
 Reviews

 Simply contact us, Provide a few pictures and any information you have about the rug.